 The Humane Society of Cobb County is an independent, nonprofit, 501(c)(3) no-kill shelter and charitable humane animal welfare organization.
 We are not affiliated with Cobb County government, or any other local or national humane society or animal welfare organization, and we are funded primarily from donations.

 Our volunteer-based, no-kill shelter provides assistance to animals and pet owners in Cobb County and surrounding areas.
 There are approximately 100 cats and a few dogs under our care at any given time, most of whom are available for adoption.
 We educate about humane and responsible animal guardianship through programs and community outreach and offer various resources to those in need.
 With the assistance of dedicated volunteers and generous supporters, our programs continue to make a positive difference in the lives of animals.

 The Anna L. Haas Humane Society of Cobb County was founded in 1957 and initially operated (independently) from a small space within the Cobb County Animal Control facilities.
 Our goal at that time was to save as many animals as possible that were scheduled to be euthanized and place them under HSCC foster guardianship until they were adopted.

 Because we did not have our own facility to house the animals we were working to save, we regularly transported them to remote sites to participate in adoption events.
 Our dedicated fosters and volunteers also worked diligently to find forever homes for these animals in between adoption events.

 After receiving a generous bequest in the 1990s, the HSCC finally had the ability to purchase and renovate a property to house animals and facilitate adoptions.
 In 2014, we converted our no-kill shelter to a cage-free environment for our feline friends (with a few exceptions for special medical and dietary needs).
-We are currently in the process of constructing a new animal housing facility on our small campus, which will enable us to further improve the lives of the cats, dogs, and exotics who come under our care.
+We recently constructed a new animal housing facility on our small campus, enabling us to further improve the lives of the cats, dogs, and exotics who come under our care.